SpliceNFT/splicenft/docs/users.md

 ## Freezing styles

-We have implemented a freeze feature on the style contract that can be called by curators when the cap of a collection has been reached (i.e. it's fully minted).
-The curator will first have to create a directory containing all metadata and splice renderings and add (ideally pin) it to IPFS.
+We have implemented a freeze feature on the style contract that can be called by style minters when the cap of a collection has been reached (i.e. it's fully minted).
+The style minter will first have to create a directory containing all metadata and splice renderings and add (ideally pin) it to IPFS.
 The resulting directory hash is then used by the Splice contract's `tokenURI` method.
 Frozen styles cannot be unfrozen again so all metadata can be considered final and unchangeable from that point.